 The Schwinn IC4 is quiet and smooth due to the magnetic resistance and 40-pound flywheel.

 The IC4 comes with a pair of 3 pound dumbbells and an attached holder.
-This is useful for a variety of spin classes that incorporate upper body workouts into the ride.
+This is useful for a variety of cycling classes that incorporate upper body workouts into the ride.
 I haven’t previously seen many of the best exercise bikes in this price range come with included weight.
 This is usually an accessory sold separately.

 The heart rate monitor and Bluetooth connectivity are enjoyable and easy to use.
 This bike has adjustable features such as the seat and handlebars that make it feel personalized to the user.